 But in the real world, sometimes a child decides to poke a stick in that “volcano” at the park, only to release a steady stream of angry ants.
-It happens, and when it does, you’ll want to have this soothing bug bite balm on hand.
+Want to know how to stop bug bites from itching?
+You’ll want to have this soothing bug bite balm on hand.

 Unlike pure essential oils which can spill, this blend of tea tree and lavender essential oil is the perfect thing to keep in your bag.
 It’s kid safe, and has long been used for cuts, scrapes, and relief from itchy bug bites.
 As a bonus, it has a fresh, clean scent that calms as it soothes.
 As is true with most remedies, this formula works best when used with additional therapies such as hugs and kisses. 🙂